Dogwaterzx/Ken_Blooket_Utilities/Global/README.md

 This special hack lets you get every answer correct!
 Our team is currently also working on an autoAnswer.js HACK!

+# hackMenu.js

+Script lets you access all the hacks!
+NOTE: ONLY USE IF UI IS NOT WORKING!

 # sellDupeBlooks.js

 Using this hack often is not reccomended.
 You can use it sometimes, but due to some changes on Blooket, this hack might get your account suspended or banned for a period of time!